wyhtsai/wyhtsai.github.io/pyaos_eng/docs/_sources/00_syllabus_eng.md

 **2024/11 (TBD): Other Topics on PyAOS**

 10.   `pandas` and `seaborn`: visualization of statistical results.
+11.   `flox`: Advanced Tools for GroupBy and Resample
-11. Climate Data Operator (CDO).
+12. Climate Data Operator (CDO).
-12. Large Datasets Processing.
+13. Large Datasets Processing.

 ### Evaluation
 Two assignments.